authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   bar.foo.example.com also has an organizational domain of example.com.
 It aligns with org.example.com, because both have the same organizational domain.

-* BIMI Certificates - An Extended Validation Certificate is used in conjunction with BIMI to create a place where information pertaining to iconography for a sending domain can be securely verified.
+* Verified Mark Certificates (VMC) - An Extended Validation Certificate is used in conjunction with BIMI to create a place where information pertaining to iconography for a sending domain can be securely verified.
 In the case of BIMI, hashes for an MVA-approved set of iconography will be stored in a field within the certificate.
 This should allow a receiver site to